egonw/blog2/_posts/2010-05-13-my-favourite-chemistry-things.markdown

 ### 4. hexavalent carbon

 Atom types is another theoretical model for chemistry.
-[Atom typing](http://chem-bla-ics.blogspot.com/2007/07/atom-typing-in-cdk.html) is one of the underlying technologies of [force fields](http://en.wikipedia.org/wiki/Force_field_%28chemistry%29), which are used in many, many fields in chemistry.
+[Atom typing <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/07/01/atom-typing-in-cdk.html) is one of the underlying technologies of [force fields](http://en.wikipedia.org/wiki/Force_field_%28chemistry%29), which are used in many, many fields in chemistry.
 Now, force fields typically take only a subset of atom types.
 New atom types, consequently, need to be added.
 One such new atom type was the [hexavalent carbon](http://www.ch.ic.ac.uk/rzepa/blog/?p=811).
 Rare, very rare, but